ChrstphrHll/npc_gen/students/Tilo Connak.md

   int: 15
   str: 8
   wis: 11
-track: Diplomacy
-trait: I pocket anything I see that might have some value.
-trait1: Gritty
-trait2: Modern
 year: 1
+guild: Treskal
+partyID: 17
 ---
 # Tilo Connak
 ---
 ### Description
 - 1st year Tiefling Ranger in Treskal
-- curly auburn hair that's loose around the shoulders, Hazel eyes, and Olive skin
+- curly auburn hair that's loose around the shoulders, Sea Green eyes, and Olive skin
 - Is Gritty and Modern, and has Humane as their ideal

 ### Organizations